GreyFriars, Newcastle-upon-Tyne: New Place

 The merchant Robert Anderson purchased the 13 acres of land and on the site of the former Greyfriars building built a private residence (named "Newe House") which was described as a “princely house built out of the ruins of the friars”.
 In 1646, King Charles I was kept prisoner there by the Scots.

 Robert Anderson bequeathed his estate to his kinsman, the Newcastle MP Sir Francis Anderson (1614–79).
-In 1675, Sir Francis sold "New Place" to Sir William Blackett, 1st Baronet (1657–1705) who added two large wings to the house.
-The mansion later passed to Sir William's son, Sir William Blackett, 2nd Baronet (1690–1728), and then to the latter's nephew the Newcastle merchant Sir Walter Calverley-Blackett, 2nd Baronet (1707–77).
-Sir Walter's successor, Sir Thomas Blackett, sold the house in 1782 to the wealthy Newcastle builder, George Anderson (c.1705–98) who converted the residence into three dwellings.
+In 1675, Sir Francis sold "New Place" to Sir William Blackett, 1st Baronet, of Newcastle (1621-1680), on whose death it passed to Sir William's younger son, Sir William Blackett, 1st Baronet, of Newcastle-upon-Tyne, who had been made a baronet in his own right, and who added two large wings to the house in 1690.
+It then passed to Sir William Blackett, 2nd Baronet (1690–1728), and then to the latter's nephew, Sir Walter Calverley-Blackett, 2nd Baronet (1707–77).
+Sir Walter's successor, Sir Thomas Wentworth Blackett, sold the house in 1782 to the wealthy Newcastle builder, George Anderson (c.1705–98) who converted the residence into three dwellings.

 Anderson Place

-In 1801, George Anderson's son, Major George Anderson (1760–1831), came to reside there and changed the name to Anderson Place.
-On his death in 1831, the houses passed to the Major's cousin, Thomas Anderson (c.1808–72), who sold it to the Newcastle builder Richard Grainger (1797–1861), for £50,000, in 1834.
+In 1801, George Anderson's son, Major George Anderson (1760–1831), came to reside there and changed the name of the house to Anderson Place.
+On his death in 1831, the house passed to the Major's cousin, Thomas Anderson (c.1808–72), who sold it to the Newcastle builder Richard Grainger (1797–1861), for £50,000, in 1834.
 Thomas Anderson and his family moved to live at Little Harle Tower, Kirkwhelpington, Northumberland.
-Anderson Place was demolished in 1835 as a key part of Grainger's plan to rebuild the city and to allow the construction of new buildings in Grey Street, Newcastle-upon-Tyne.
+Anderson Place was demolished in 1835 as a key part of Grainger's plan to rebuild the city and to allow the construction of new buildings in the newly-built Grey Street, Newcastle upon Tyne.